 47. One of the most celebrated sculpture is the 'Three Graces' by Antonio Canova, made for the 6th Duke of Bedford for the Temple of Graces at Woburn Abbey in 1814 – 17.
 It was purchased by the V&A jointly with the National Galleries of Scotland for £7.6m in 1994.

 49. The miniature portrait of Mary Queen of Scots by Nicholas Hilliard was painted while Mary was a prisoner of Elizabeth I. Elizabeth probably commissioned this portrait of the cousin whom she had never met.

 50. A Victorian wardrobe made for Penrhyn Castle and designed by Thomas Hopper was once owned by Mick Jagger.
-It is on display in the British Galleries.
+It is on display in the Britain Galleries.

 51. Among many things at the V&A associated with Charles Dickens are his pen case and manuscript for Oliver Twist.

 52. Several sculptures by Rodin were loaned to the V&A as a result of the outbreak of the First World War, as Rodin was "so moved by the joint action of French and British troops in France".

 53. The V&A owns a bed that belonged to the actor David Garrick and his wife, which was supplied (and possibly designed) by Thomas Chippendale.
 Its chintz hangings were confiscated by the authorities from Chippendale's studio because Mrs Garrick had not paid the required import duties.

 54. The beautiful hanging panels from Oxburgh Hall were embroidered by Mary Queen of Scots during her imprisonment between 1569 and 1585.

 55. The earliest surviving wedding suit dates from 1673.
-It belonged to James II (before he was crowned) and displayed in the British Galleries.
+It belonged to James II (before he was crowned) and displayed in the Britain Galleries.